Written by Tim Povtak | Edited By Walter Pacheco | Last Update: October 24, 2024

 “I live with a lot of elderly people here.
 Everyone suffers from one thing or another.
 I just don’t like to hear sad stories.
 I’m not going to be one,” she said.
 “It’s not a huge part of my life right now, so I don’t talk about it.
 It’s not how I want my grandchildren to remember me.
 I’m an optimistic person who looks at the bright side.”

-When Virginia was first diagnosed, they put her name in the church bulletin so that everyone could pray for her and the other cancer patients.
+When Virginia was first diagnosed with mesothelioma, they put her name in the church bulletin so that everyone could pray for her and the other cancer patients.
 As much as she appreciated the prayers, she asked church members to remove her name.
 She believed God would handle it just fine.
 And he has.

 Her father may have died at age 54 from lung cancer, which doctors originally thought she had.
 But her mother lived to be 104 and gave speeches in her community throughout her 90s.